-It occurred to me much later that actually I should not have been there.
+It occurred to me much later (many years in fact) that actually I should not have been there.
 In fact no seventeen year old should have been there.
-Not because it was particularly dangerous – which it was; not because it was exhausting – which it was; not because it was a school day – it was May 2nd was a Monday and it was my first A level year.
-But because dealing with a battered corpse is traumatising.
+Not because it was particularly dangerous – which it was; not because it was exhausting – which it was; not because it was a school day – it was Monday May 2nd and it was my first A level year.
+But because dealing with a battered corpse is always traumatising.

 At some point during the night, the scree slope above the place where they were sitting started to move.
 The casualty was immobilised by his injuries, and while most people were able to dash away from the danger zone, he could not get away.
 Mike flung himself across the casualty and was hit by the falling rocks, one of which crushed his skull.